NICHD-BSPC/intro-rnaseq-hpc/lessons/wk3_lesson02_STAR_qualimap.md

 $ mkdir -p results/qualimap #check out mkdir's man page.
 What does -p do?
 ```

-By default, Qualimap will try to open a GUI to run Qualimap, so we need to run the `unset DISPLAY` command:
+By default, Qualimap will try to open a GUI (graphical user interface) to run Qualimap, so we need to run the `unset DISPLAY` command:

 ``` bash
 $ unset DISPLAY